edeetee/ffgl-rs/README.md

 # Future work

-- Get working on Windows
+- Fix multiple passes on Windows
 - Embed any linked photos into the dylib along with the ISf source
 - Handle multiple passes ✔️
 - Label inputs